rmullin7286/MLX90614/README.md

 # MLX90614
-A C library for the MLX90614 IR Sensor
+A C library for the MLX90614 IR Sensor on Raspberry Pi

 ## Installation
 Simply run the following commands in the root folder and the library will be installed: